 "But avoid foolish questions, and genealogies [...] for they are unprofitable and vain."
 (Titus 3:9)

-The internet is rich with amateur genealogy sites attempting to cover vast patches of history, particularly medieval or peerage history.
-Obviously we have nothing against amateurism, but many of these sites are not very good.
-Of course there are some standout exceptions.
-One is Powys-Lybbe Forbears by Tim Powys-Lybbe, an all-my-ancestors site sourced with a fastidiousness to which we can only aspire.
-Another is Leo's Genealogics by the late Leo van de Pas, a Dutch emigrant to Australia who collected genealogical data from reputable sources and posted it to to a giant online database for over two decades.
-(Van de Pas's site is particularly useful for those who, like us and most of the English-speaking world, don't have easy access to a copy of the multi-volume Europäische Stammtafeln.)
-A third important site, although not really "amateur," is The Henry Project, by historian Stewart Baldwin with assistance from Todd A. Farmerie, which is an attempt to set forth the direct ancestry of Henry II, King of England 1154-1189, based entirely on direct primary sources, or as close to those as history affords.
+The internet is full of amateur genealogy sites attempting to cover vast patches of history, particularly medieval and/or peerage history.
+Many of these sites are terrible.
+Some are quite good.
+The best personal all-my-ancestors site we're aware of is that of Janet Wolfe, a frequent and respected contributor to various scholarly genealogical periodicals; her site is a model of "showing your work", frequently quoting at length from stupendous amounts of primary-source information.
+Three more good all-my-ancestors sites are Powys-Lybbe Forbears by Tim Powys-Lybbe; Nancy López Genealogy by Nancy López, and the site of Hal Bradley, all of them well-sourced.
+Another very useful site is Leo's Genealogics by the late Leo van de Pas, a Dutch emigrant to Australia who collected genealogical data from reputable sources and posted it to to a giant online database for over two decades; by the time he died in 2016, his site had information on over 700,000 people.
+Genealogics is particularly useful for those of us who, like most of the English-speaking world, don't have easy access to a copy of the multi-volume Europäische Stammtafeln.
+Another important site, although not really "amateur," is The Henry Project, by historian Stewart Baldwin with assistance from Peter Stewart and Todd A. Farmerie, which is an attempt to set forth the direct ancestry of Henry II, King of England 1154-1189, based entirely on primary sources, or as close to those as history affords.

 The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, frequently abbreviated "CP," is the standard modern reference work on the titled aristocracy of the British Isles, and therefore a central resource for anyone investigating their traceable medieval ancestry, since with only a few exceptions the only genealogical knowledge we have for the English-speaking world prior to about 1550 concerns titled or gentry persons.
 The Complete Peerage's first edition was edited by George Edward Cokayne, Clarenceux King of Arms, and published in eight volumes 1887-1898.
 The second edition, much revised, edited successively by Vicary Gibbs, H. A. Doubleday, Duncan Warrand, Lord Howard de Walden, Geoffrey H. White and R. S. Lea, was published in fourteen volumes 1910-1959 (Volumes 1-13, but volume 12 was two books, 12A and 12B).
 A Volume 14 consisting of "addenda & corrigenda", edited by Peter W. Hammond, appeared in 1998.
 The Wikipedia article about The Complete Peerage is here.
 The two things to keep in mind about CP, as it's generally abbreviated, are that (1) it came into being as a reaction to the shoddy genealogy being flogged in the 19th century by entrepreneurs like Burke and worse, and (2) for all its flaws, it is so much the standard that new discoveries in medieval and peerage genealogy are often published under the rubric of "corrections and additions to The Complete Peerage".
 As of 11 March 2017, searchable PDFs of all fourteen volumes are downloadable from the "Books" sections of the LDS site familysearch.org.